milicagareski/js-exercises/README.md

 # JavaScript Exercises

-Welcome to the repository containing 67 JavaScript exercises.
+Welcome to the repository of JavaScript exercises.
 These exercises cover a wide range of topicsin JavaScript, including basics, arrays, objects, functions, ES6 features, and more.